-1. Legal Arrangements for the Granting of Prisoners' Rights to the Treatment of Fellow Prisoners in Medan Class I Detention Centre is a place where human beings who violate the rules and norms that exist in society are gathered.
+Legal Arrangements for the Family Visiting Service System for Prisoners in Class II B Tanjung Pura Detention Centre can be interpreted as a place where humans who violate the rules and norms that exist in society are gathered.
 While the principle adopted by correctional institutions is to position prisoners as subjects who are seen as individuals, ordinary citizens, and as creatures of God.
-Based on this, in the detention centre inmates receive guidance and coaching with the hope that after completing their sentence, inmates can socialise with the community and can improve their skills to be able to live independently in the community.
+Based on this, in the detention centre inmates receive guidance and coaching with the hope that after completing their sentence, inmates can socialise with the community and improve their skills to be able to live independently in the community.

-33Muladi, et al, Op.Cit., hlm.
+25Muladi, et al, Op.Cit., hlm.
 6.